Robustness of intra-atomic frequency comb based quantum memory against fluctuating environment: Background

 For high finesse ($\mathcal{F} \gg 1$) the efficiency for the forward propagating modes of light becomes $\eta_f = (\tilde{\alpha} L)^2 \exp(-\tilde{\alpha} L)$ which can approach to a maximum value of $54\%$ for $\tilde{\alpha}L\equiv \alpha L/\mathcal{F}=2$ (Fig.~\ref{eff}).
 Since $\mathcal{F}\gg 1$ the forward mode requires high absorption ($\alpha L > \mathcal{F}$) for maximum efficiency.
 The efficiency in the backward-mode is $\eta_b(L) = (1-e^{-\tilde{\alpha} L})^2$ which can be optimized over absorption and finesse to reach $100\%$ (Fig.~\ref{eff}).

-Due to the strong interaction between the phonons in the crystal and the rare-earth ions, AFCs are typically realized at low temperatures ($ <5$k), making it difficult for commercial use.
-Beyond these temperatures, the phase coherence between the different atoms in the frequency comb is lost and the AFC does not work as a single quantum system.
+In order for AFC to work as a quantum memory, a large number the atoms in the atomic ensemble need to work as a single macroscopic quantum system.
+The incoming photon is absorbed as a collective excitation over all the atoms coherently.
+Any small phase fluctuation between these atoms will cause the AFC to fail.
+This makes the AFC protocol for quantum memory very sensitive to local environment.
 To overcome this problem one can exploit the degeneracy in the atomic states of alkali atoms to realize a frequency comb.
 Such frequency combs are called I-AFC, which is introduced in the following subsection.